CatherineMathenge/code-challenge-1/README.md

 This program was developed by Catherine Mathenge.

 ### License
-the project is distributed in ......
+the project is distributed in GNU GPL.
+General Public License V3.0